Junto Nakatani: Who is boxing's new 'Monster'? Will he fight Naoya Inoue and other key questions

 "At some stage in his career, he's going to face the Inoue fight.
 Imagine them two going at it.
 A mega-fight."

-Watch Junto Nakatani vs Vincent Astrolabio live on Sky Sports Action at 10am on Saturday July 20
+Watch Junto Nakatani vs Vincent Astrolabio live on Sky Sports Action from 10am on Saturday July 20